Geronimo celebrates 100th birthday of 509th WWII veteran

 |0

-This work, Geronimo celebrates 100th birthday of 509th WWII veteran, by Chuck Cannon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Geronimo celebrates 100th birthday of 509th WWII veteran, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT